-Incorporated, the Transaction will not affect your holdings.
+If you hold your NCR stock acquired under the NCR Employee Stock Purchase affect your holdings.
 Similarly, if you have invested in NCR stock under the NCR Savings Plan, the Transaction will not affect that investment.
 In addition, the Transaction will not affect the number of options you hold to acquire NCR stock under either of the Company's stock plans.
 If you hold fewer than 10 restricted shares of NCR stock in a registered account, those shares would be converted into the right to receive cash under the Transaction; however, the Company does not believe that there are any such accounts.